jerilseb/myblog/content/posts/tricky-for-loops-in-javascript/index.md

 10. Let bodyResult be ForBodyEvaluation(..., perIterationLets, ...).
 ```

 You must be thinking, that's a lot of hoops to jump through just to evaluate a loop.
+But this is necessary because, the semantics of block scoping should seamlessly work with asynchronous calls anywhere in the loop.
 The good news is that as a programmer, you mostly wouldn't have to worry about any of these.
-Even with all these complicated semantics, it behaves like a for loop from any other language for most practical purposes.
+Even with all these complicated semantics, for most practical purposes, it behaves like a `for` loop from any other language.

 That's all for this post.
-Thank you for reading
+Thank you for reading.